CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ORP.5 Compliance Management (Request Management) .md

 Often you can observe the phenomenon that users want to have more storage space than is available to them.
 In addition to the ever-growing storage footprint of applications, another reason is that many users are reluctant to part with old and unneeded files.
 If no restrictions are made on storage space limitation and archiving, there is a risk that storage space for large amounts of legacy data will be wasted or the user directories will overflow.

 A simple solution would be to always provide more and more storage space as needed as demand increases.
 However, this is not always feasible in practice.
-Even if the users are sensitized for economical data storage, each unnecessary file is nevertheless often considered important.
+Even if the users are sensitized for economical data storage, each unnecessary file is still often considered important.

 For users or user groups, but also for applications, Disk Quotas can set a storage volume that must not be exceeded.
 On servers and all IT systems that are used concurrently by multiple users or applications, disk space should therefore be restricted for individual users as well as for applications through disk quotas.
 This includes servers (such as file, web, and mail servers) and clients with multiple user IDs.
-For clients where the data is disconnected from the system partition and used by only one user, a disk quota can be omitted.
+For clients where the data is separated from the system partition and used by only one user, a disk quota can be omitted.

 The choice of the quota volume is important.
 If all users are to receive the same quota volume, the required volume can be calculated by dividing the space to be used by the number of users.
 In addition, however, a space reserve should be scheduled.
 The problem is the choice of a too small disk quota.
-If the users have too little space available, they may try to store the information outside the designated directories in order to bypass the restrictions.
+If users have too little disk space available, they might try to store the information outside the intended directories to circumvent the restrictions.
 For this purpose, then frequently used locations that are not suitable for such.
 Temporary directories or other directories writable to all users.
 When space on file servers is too tight, users often rely on local disks.
 In many cases, this violates the regulations and may, for example, result in the files not being included in the central backup.

 On the one hand, it should be determined which information should be stored where and how many versions of a file should be stored on the production system for how long.